 All of us experience anxious feelings from time to time sometimes.
 It might be before a job interview, when you’re running late for a flight or if you’ve got 10 minutes left in an exam and are nowhere near finished!
 However, these are fleeting and can be considered natural experiences of anxiety that pass once the stressor has been removed.
 Anxiety as a mental health condition occurs when these feelings are ongoing and are brought about without any reason or cause.
 On top of the psychological symptoms of anxiety, there are also physical effects such as hot and cold flushes, a racing heart, tightening of the chest and quick breathing.Anxiety is the most prevalent mental health condition in Australia.
 On average, one in four people – one in three women and one in ﬁve men – will experience an anxiety condition at some stage in their life.
 Being able to see past the myths and misconceptions surrounding the condition will help to create a more understanding environment for people with anxiety.

-You can learn more about anxiety and take the anxiety checklist here.
+Learn more about anxiety and take the anxiety checklist.

 Was this article useful?